 - Kinderdijk - Elshout windmill system - South Holland.
 Well preserved unique system of windmills, dykes and whole rural landscape.
-This system of 19 windmills from middle of 18th century is in operating condition and was built to drain the polder.
+This system of 19 windmills from the middle of the 18th century is in operating condition and was built to drain the polder.
 System includes Water Board buildings from 1581.
-One windmill may date from middle 15th century, although this has not been proven.
+One windmill may date from the middle of the 15th century, although this has not been proven.

 - Van Nelle Factory - South Holland, Rotterdam.
 Historical factory building, designed in modern style by Johannes Brinkman and Leendert van der Vlugt in 1925 - 1931.
 This factory produced coffee and tea.

 - Bibliotheca Thysiana - South Holland, Leiden.
 This library was built in 1655 and houses the book collection collected by the lawyer Joannes Thysius.
 One of the best examples of Dutch Classical style.

 - Eise Eisinga Planetarium - Friesland.
 The oldest operating planetarium in the world, constructed in 1774 - 1781.
 It was built by an enthusiast to prove that world is not moving to an end.